ZuperKuchen/PFE_SampleRNN/clarinet/README.md

 - The dataset directory must contains 2 directories (wav/ and midi/) with the filenames respectively in format [name].mid and [name].wav.
 For the Maestro_bach dataset download [here](https://drive.google.com/drive/folders/1sLqewIgdb93bNQqtPephimBznJCujdN1)
 - To cut the dataset into small tracks (about 5s each): `python dataset.py [wav_dir] [midi_dir]`
-- To create the corresponding metadata.csv file (in_dir is the directory where the midi/ and wav/ directories are strored ie: maestro): `python3 create_csv.py --in_dir [in_dir]`
+- To create the corresponding metadata.csv file (in_dir is the directory where the midi/ and wav/ directories are stored ie: maestro): `python3 create_csv.py --in_dir [in_dir]`

 #### Step 2.
 Preprocessing (Preparing Mel Spectrogram)